Glossop: Modern (20th and 21st centuries)

 The decline of cotton spinning has resulted in the closure of many of the town's mills.
 The Howard family sold the Glossop Estate in 1925 and donated large areas to the people of Glossop.
 Manor Park was the location of the family's manor house and gardens.
 The recession of 1929 hit Glossop very hard: in 1929 the unemployment rate was 14%, and in 1931 it was 55%.
 In Hadfield it reached 67%.
 National initiatives to improve housing and employment conditions largely failed, and mills fell empty and decayed.
 Unemployment remained at 36% in 1938.
 The Second World War changed this: military stores, metals, machine tools, munitions, rubber and essential industries moved into the empty factories and left Glossop with a more diverse range of industries.

 In spite of the Barlow Report and government intervention, no significant employer moved into Glossop.

 Gamesley underwent considerable change in the 1960s, when a large council estate was built, mainly to house people from Manchester.
-These housing areas, called 'Overspill estates', were also built in other towns surrounding Manchester.
+These housing areas, called 'overspill estates', were also built in other towns surrounding Manchester.

-In 2006, High Peak Borough Council granted planning permission for a local foam factory to store up to 120 tonnes of toluene diisocyanate.
-Further permissions granted in 2010 increased the amount to 280 tonnes.
-As a result of this, a Detailed Emergency Planning Zone and Extended Area of Risk were created, which encompasses Dinting, Hadfield and Gamesley.